eitchtee/VCM/README.md

     * The OSD will appear in the bottom-right of your screen whenever your microphone is muted OR your camera feed is set to "disabled" (black screen).
     * It shows the current status of both the camera and microphone using icons.
 * **Virtual Camera**:
-    * In your video conferencing application (Zoom, OBS, Google Meet, etc.), select "VCM Virtual Camera" (or the name configured in `camera.py`) as your video source.
+    * In your video conferencing application (Zoom, OBS, Google Meet, etc.), select "VCM" as your video source.
     * VCM will automatically start feeding video (or a black screen) when the application starts using the virtual camera.
     * The physical webcam light should turn on/off as VCM acquires/releases it based on usage.
 * **System Tray Icon**: